 In the end, it seems that the most reliable model for describing the class of rhotics is that of family resemblance, proposed by Lindau (1985) and further developed by Magnuson (2007).
-This model is based on the philosophical idea made famous by Wittgenstein (1969), arguing that some things which are thought to be connected by one essential common feature are connected by a series of overlapping similarities, where no one feature is common to all of the things.
-Wittgenstein himself applied this concept to games: although hardly anything can be found in common between card games, board games, ball games, and games like ring-a-ring-a-roses, there is a "complicated network of similarities overlapping and crisscrossing [between them]" (Wittgenstein 1969).
-This model applies to the class of rhotics.
-Each member of the rhotic class resembles some other member concerning some property, but it is not the exact property that constitutes the resemblance for all the members of that class; two members of the class may not be much alike, but it is possible to express the relationship between them as a set of steps across some other members.
+This model is based on the philosophical idea made popular by Wittgenstein (1969), arguing that some things which are thought to be connected by one essential common feature are in fact connected by a series of overlapping similarities, where no one feature is common to all of the things.
+Wittgenstein himself applied this concept to games: although hardly anything can be found in common between card games, board games, ball games and games like ring-a-ring-a-roses, there is a "complicated network of similarities overlapping and criss-crossing [between them]" (Wittgenstein 1969).
+This model is applicable to the class of rhotics: each member of the rhotic class resembles some other member with respect to some property, but it is not the same property that constitutes the resemblance for all the members of that class; two members of the class may not be much alike, but it is possible to express the relationship between them as a set of steps across some other members.

-All trills, without regard to their place of articulation, show pulsing patterns that could explain the changes from tongue-tip trills to uvular trills which occurred historically in French, German, Southern Swedish, and Danish (Lindau 1985).
-Uvular rhotics have similar spectral shapes with a peak in the area of the third formant, a feature shared with dental trills and some approximants, which also have a reasonably high F3.
-Moreover, we can find acoustic similarities also between trills and taps - from an acoustic point of view, a trill is a series of taps.
+All trills, without regard to their place of articulation, show pulsing patterns that could explain the changes from tongue-tip trills to uvular trills which occurred historically in French, German, Southern Swedish and Danish (Lindau 1985).
+Uvular rhotics have similar spectral shapes with a peak in the area of the third formant, a feature shared with dental trills and some approximants, which also have a fairly high F3.
+Moreover, we can find acoustic similarity also between trills and taps - from an acoustic point of view, a trill is a series of taps.
 Sometimes trilling and frication can co-occur (Ladefoged and Maddieson 1996), resulting in fricative-approximant variants noted in some varieties of French.
-Additionally, the production of trills tends to be unstable (as already noted before), which could lead to trills with a prolonged open phase.
-Those trills can alternate and even change into approximants.
-This concatenation of similar features shows that even though none is shared among all rhotics, it is possible to derive a relation between any two of them, creating a network of interconnected sounds.
+Additionally, the production of trills tends to be instable (as already noted before), which could lead to trills with a prolonged open phase.
+Those trills can alternate, and even change into approximants.
+This concatenation of similar features shows clearly that even though none is shared among all rhotics, it is possible to derive a relation between any two of them, creating a network of interconnected sounds.

-2.3 PALEOPHONOLOGICAL METHODOLOGY
+2.3 Paleophonological methodology

-Historical linguistics is the discipline concerned with language change over time (Bynon 1977; Campbell 2013).
-Being one of the broadest sub-fields of linguistics, historical linguistics encompasses several research areas, such as describing and accounting for observed changes in particular languages, reconstructing the pre-history of languages, developing general theories about how and why a language changes, and etymology (Radford et al. 2009).
+Historical linguistics (also called "diachronic linguistics") is the discipline concerned with the change of language over time (Bynon 1977; Campbell 2013).
+Being one of the broadest sub-fields of linguistics, historical linguistics encompasses several research areas, such as describing and accounting for observed changes in particular languages, reconstructing the pre-history of languages, developing general theories about how and why a language changes and etymology - the study of the history of words (Radford et al. 2009).
 Usually, this discipline is contrasted with synchronic linguistics, which deals with a language at a single point in time (Campbell 2013; Millar and Trask 2015).
-Philology is a related field of study, often confused with historical linguistics.
-Philology deals primarily with the written attestations of ancient languages, which shed light on some aspects of the languages' history (Campbell 2013).
-Philology complements historical linguistics since it attempts to get systematic information about a language from written texts, which is used to analyze the language's changes.
+A related field of study, often confused with historical linguistics, is philology.
+Philology deals primarily with the written attestations of ancient languages, which are used to shed light on some aspects of the languages' history (Campbell 2013).
+Philology is complementary to historical linguistics, since it attempts to get systematic information about a language from written texts, which in turn is used for analysing the changes that the language underwent.